skupperproject/refdog/terminology.md

 ### Listener

-A listener is a local connection endpoint that is associated with remote workloads.
+A listener is a local connection endpoint that is associated with remote servers.
 Listeners expose a host and port for accepting connections.
 Listeners use a routing key to forward connection data to remote connectors.